MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Update-MgGroup.md

   - `[SectionGroups <IMicrosoftGraphSectionGroup[]>]`: The section groups in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
   - `[Sections <IMicrosoftGraphOnenoteSection[]>]`: The sections in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.

-ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError\[]>: Errors when using Microsoft synchronization product during provisioning.
+ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError[]>: Errors when using Microsoft synchronization product during provisioning.
 Returned by default.
 Supports $filter (eq, not).
   - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
   - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
   - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
   - `[Value <String>]`: Value of the property causing the error.

-OWNERS <IMicrosoftGraphDirectoryObject\[]>: The owners of the group who can be users or service principals.
+OWNERS <IMicrosoftGraphDirectoryObject[]>: The owners of the group who can be users or service principals.
 Nullable.
 If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
-Supports $expand including nested $select.
+Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1); Supports $expand including nested $select.
 For example, /groups$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PERMISSIONGRANTS <IMicrosoftGraphResourceSpecificPermissionGrant\[]>: The permissions that have been granted for a group to a specific application.
+PERMISSIONGRANTS <IMicrosoftGraphResourceSpecificPermissionGrant[]>: The permissions that have been granted for a group to a specific application.
 Supports $expand.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ClientAppId <String>]`: ID of the service principal of the Azure AD app that has been granted access.
 Read-only.